brimdata/zed/docs/zed/README.md

 the inputs may be URLs, in which case, the `load` command streams the data from a Web server or S3 and into the lake.

-When data is loaded, it is broken up into objects of a target sized determined by the pool's `threshold` parameter (which defaults 500MiB but can be configured when the pool is created).
+When data is loaded, it is broken up into objects of a target size determined by the pool's `threshold` parameter (which defaults 500MiB but can be configured when the pool is created).
 Each object is sorted by the pool key but a sequence of objects is not guaranteed to be globally sorted.
 When lots